fork123aniket/Multivariate-Time-Series-Forecasting-for-Air-Pollution-using-LSTMs/README.md

-# Multivariate Time Seies Forecasting for Air Pollution using LSTMs
+# Multivariate Time Series Forecasting for Air Pollution using LSTMs
 This repository provides the code to develop an ***LSTM*** model for ***multivariate time series forecasting*** to predict the pollution at the current hour ***(t)*** given the pollution measurement and weather conditions at the prior time step.
 ## Requirements
 - `numpy`